jrrwll/rexl/rexl/README.md

-# A simple algorithm library for Rust
+# A common library for Rust

 ## argument parser
 ```rust